arokettu/php-random-polyfill/docs/compatibility.rst

     https://www.php.net/manual/en/book.random.php

 The library aims to be compatible with ``ext-random`` as released in PHP 8.2.0 and subsequent patch releases.
-The library will not be a full replacement for ``ext-random`` and total compatibility does not seem to be achievable.
+The library is not a full replacement for ``ext-random`` and total compatibility does not seem to be achievable.

 Available classes: